LauraIkic/Crypto-market-place/README.md

-# Crypto-market-place
-Microservice for Trading Platform
+Microservice for crypto market place